msc-east/GLEMOS_Utilities/README.md

 # Description

 This repository is a part of the GLEMOS WorkSpace and contains the GLEMOS utilities required for the processing of the input and output data of the model.
-User Manual is avalible on the MSC-E website: https://www.msceast.org/

 # About GLEMOS